 - Technical bugs like a broken page link or long page-load time

-The good news is, about 60% of the lost money is recoverable.
+The good news is, that about 60% of the lost money is recoverable.

 While cart abandonment is a huge problem in the e-commerce industry, it is also a great opportunity to tap into customer insights and improve your product/service.